How Did Japanese Produce the Elaborate Handmade Pottery in the Ancient Time? – Jomon Pottery

 Jomon Pottery – Ancient times of Japan, the Jomon period lasted from around 14,000 B.C.E. to 300 B.C.E. until the Yayoi period started.
 Japan produced numerous potteries which patterns are elaborate and mysterious.
-Let’s take a look at types of Jomon pottery and what they used for including ones with mysterious flaming patterns!
+Let’s take a look at the types of Jomon pottery and what they used for, including the ones with mysterious flaming patterns!

 Brief History of Jomon Pottery

 The word Jomon means “straw-rope pattern,” typically used description for the style of pottery as we can see cord markings on those pots of the earliest Japanese period.
 The Jomon Period (14,000 B.C.E. – 300 B.C.E.), was named after the style.